TomasAusinoPalau/intive-challenge-api/readme.md

 At this point, with the grid, I can use the `onClick` event to open the detail view from an specific selected user and manipulate his properties, through the `dataRandomUser[index]`.
 The `handleClick` function recives the event and shows the detail view.

-When all this things were settled, I can start the detail view with the user's picture, name and location.
+When all this things were settled, I can start the detail view with the user's picture, name, location username and email.

-Developer features that i used:
+Developer features that I used:
 - Vanilla JS
 - material.io
 - Google Fonts